ccammack/ccammack.com/content/posts/create-or-expand-a-zfs-mirror-in-freebsd/index.md

 {{< figure src="freebsd-installer-zfs-configuration.png" alt="FreeBSD Installer > ZFS Configuration">}}

-First, back up your data.
+To add a new mirror drive to the system, first back up the data.

 Second, use `zpool status` to examine the current ZFS pool.
 In this example, the **zroot** pool consists of the third partition (**p3**) of drive **ada0** and it has been encrypted with GELI (**.eli**).